Funding Opportunities in the Arts

 Winterthur Research Fellowship Program

 Winterthur offers an extensive program of short-term and long-term fellowships open to academic, independent, and museum scholars, including advanced graduate students, to support research in material culture, architecture, decorative arts, design, consumer culture, garden and landscape studies, Shaker studies, travel and tourism, the Atlantic World, childhood, literary culture, and many other areas of social and cultural history.
 Fellowships include 4–9 month NEH fellowships, 1–2 semester dissertation fellowships, and 1–2 month short-term fellowships.
-Deadline is January 15.

 Yale Institute of Sacred Music

 Scholars and practitioners whose work is in sacred music, liturgical/ritual studies or religion and the arts are invited to apply.
 The fellowship carries a stipend of up to $52,000 and housing is provided.
-Deadline is in mid October, annually.